DGV98/DARCH/README.md

 -swww

 ### Install starship
+Went with a basic configuration, using tokyo night, but I think exploring this a little more to live on the command line is probably best
 - configure starship

 ### Widgets
 - Music widget (spotify)
 - Calendar widget (can switch between different calendars)
+    - Would like to be able to have a sunsama experience for my different tasks
 - Wifi
+    - I do not know where to go here
 - Bluetooth
 - Diagnostics (RAM, disk, battery)
 - Brightness